 However, the move wasn’t all smooth sailing initially.
 He recalls, “My Indonesian grandmother and aunt lived with us in Holland, and I grew up eating Indonesian food.
 I had the idea that I’d adjust to Indonesia really quickly, but this wasn’t the case.”
 Not knowing how to speak Bahasa Indonesia was just one obstacle Ralph had to contend with; understanding the Indonesian culture was another ball game.
 He describes Dutch and Indonesians as being on ‘opposite ends of the spectrum,’ with the former having a more individualistic mentality and the latter a more collectivist one.
 The mannerisms in which interpersonal issues were resolved, for instance, were predominantly governed by this cultural outlook.

 Nevertheless, Ralph was adamant about boosting his cultural competence.
-Living in a kos kosan (a rented room in a local neighborhood), making friends with locals, eating the local cuisine, taking public transport (prior to Gojek, of course), and saying yes to any and all social invitations were just some of the ways he assimilated into the Indonesian way of life.
+Living in a kos kosan [an Indonesian word for a rented room in a local neighborhood], making friends with locals, eating the local cuisine, taking public transport (prior to Gojek, of course), and accepting any and all social invitations were just some of the ways he acclimated into the Indonesian way of life.